 Once the jury has heard both sides, it will return a general verdict that specifies the type and amount of damages recoverable by the plaintiff from each defendant.
-For example, if the jury awards $10,000 to the plaintiff for compensatory damages and $20,000 for punitive damages, the verdict form should specify this, and not just list a total of $30,000.
+For example, if the jury awards $10,000 to the plaintiff for compensatory damages and $20,000 for punitive damages, the verdict form should specify these details.

 Is there a cap on punitive damages in Ohio?